mikiehan/cs356-lab2-starter-python3/README.md

 # Lab 2 : Passive Network Measurement

-For this lab, you may work solo or with one other partner of your choice.
+If you are doing this lab for extra credit, you must work on solo.
+Otherwise, you may work with one other partner of your choice.
 You are not allowed to copy or look at code from other teams.
-However, you are welcome to discuss the assignments with any students without sharing code.

 ## Team Info

 Partner A: Name (UTEID)

-Partner B: Name (UTEID)
+Partner B: Name (UTEID) - Put none if you are working on solo.

 (Note once the team is formed, you may not leave the team as code base is very small.)